Skip to Main Content Back to Top Let's Talk

 Once you have a charitable organization you want to support in mind, you’ll need to decide how to structure the life policy you’ll use to fund your donation.
 While we recommend working with a life insurance specialist as this process can be complex, the following list represents some of the most popular charity-owned life insurance options available today.

-Designating a charity as the direct beneficiary of a permanent (whole) life policy may be the easiest way to make a legacy impact.
+Designating a charity as the direct beneficiary of a life insurance policy may be the easiest way to make a legacy impact.
 By explicitly creating a policy with a charitable organization named the beneficiary, you can avoid the complexity of some of the other strategies and maintain access to the policy’s cash value throughout your lifetime.

 This cash value access makes a charity beneficiary policy an excellent option for individuals who want the added security of a nest egg should the need arise.
 As a bonus, if you want to split your death benefit between a charity and estate, these life insurance policies can easily be structured to do so.